How to travel to Yazd

 Different parts of Yazd city have various religious and non-religious buildings that have remained during the past years.
 These religious buildings include mosques, hosseiniye, Holyshrines, tombs, synagogues, and Zoroastrian fire temples.
 Also, non-religious buildings that have religious-cultural roots such as water reservoirs, baths, Qanats, schools, caravanserais, and bazaars are a complement for the first part.

 Yazd is the most famous city of Kavir, a city with hospitable people who understand the situation of passengers in the hot desert very well.
-With its winding alleys, a huge amount of badgirs, adobe houses, and charming places to stay, Yazd is a 'don't miss it' destination.
-On a flat plain surrounded by mountains, the city is wedged between the north of the Dasht-e Kavir and the south of Dasht-e Lut, and is every inch a desert city.
+With its winding alleys, a huge amount of badgirs or windcatchers, adobe houses, and charming places to stay, Yazd is a 'don't miss it' destination.
+On a flat plain surrounded by mountains, the city is wedged between the north of Dasht-e Kavir and the south of Dasht-e Lut, and is every inch a desert city.

 Architectural and Natural Attractions of Yazd